Norwegian Photographer Jarle Hagen

 Were you educate in photography, or are yourself taught photographer?

-I’m mainly self taught.
+I’m mainly self-taught.
 Well almost.
-Having a Designer and Art Director education, starting as a photography assistant, and later working with a lot of photographers as an Art Director, seeing how things where done, gave me a lot of experience.
+Having a Designer and Art Director education, starting as a photography assistant, and later working with a lot of photographers as an Art Director, seeing how things were done, gave me a lot of experience.

 What camera do you use most of the time?

 I shoot with Leica cameras.
 I have both the S, SL, and M systems.
 Using the system most suitable system for the task.
 But the M system is mostly for documenting and travel.
 The S is for heavier concepts.
 And the SL system is handy and fast, most suitable for magazine and lifestyle When I started with Leica, there was no return, it’s just a different ball game.
 Quality from A-Z.

 Which photo are you currently most proud of?